-Purchase Commitments-At November 2, 2013, we had outstanding purchase orders to acquire merchandise from vendors of \$124.7 million.
-We have an option to cancel these commitments with no notice prior to shipment, except for certain private label purchase orders in which we are obligated to repay contractual amounts upon cancellation.
+Purchase Commitments-At May 3, 2014, we had outstanding purchase orders to acquire merchandise from vendors of \$169.3 million.
+We have an option to cancel these commitments with no notice prior to shipment, except for certain private label and international purchase orders in which we are obligated to repay contractual amounts upon cancellation.

 Litigation-We are involved from time to time in claims, proceedings and litigation arising in the ordinary course of business.
 We have made accruals with respect to these matters, where appropriate, which are reflected in our condensed consolidated financial statements.
 For some matters, the amount of liability is not probable or the amount cannot be reasonably estimated and therefore accruals have not been made.
-We may enter into discussions regarding settlement of these matters, and may enter into settlement agreements if we believe settlement is in the best interest of the Company's shareholders.
+We may enter into discussions regarding settlement of these matters, and may enter into settlement agreements, if we believe settlement is in the best interest of our shareholders.

 On February 15, 2013, a putative class action lawsuit, Robert Steele v.
 Zumiez Inc., was filed against the Company in the Superior Court of the State of California, County of San Francisco.
 The lawsuit purports to be brought on behalf of a class of all persons who are employed, or who have worked as, assistant store managers for the Company in the State of California from February 15, 2009 through the date of certification of the class in the lawsuit.
 The lawsuit alleges causes of action for failure to pay overtime wages, failure to pay wages for work done off-the-clock, failure to provide meal periods and rest breaks (and to pay meal and rest period premiums), failure to pay terminated employees all wages due at the time of termination, failure to provide employees with accurate itemized wage statements, failure to reimburse employees for business expenses and unfair business practices and declaratory relief.
 The Court has not set a date for a hearing on class certification and has not set a trial date.
-A second putative class action lawsuit, Ruben Hernandez v.
+A second putative class action alwsuit, Ruben Hernandez v.
 Zumiez Inc., was filed on September 3, 2013, alleging overlapping causes of action.
 On or about October 22, 2013, the class action allegations for the Hernandez case were dismissed without prejudice.
-On November 12, 2013, the parties in the Steele case agreed to a conditional settlement in the amount of \$1.25 million which is contingent upon the preliminary and final approval of the Court (the "Conditional Settlement").
-The parties are in the process of preparing a formal settlement agreement, and anticipate that a motion seeking the Court's preliminary approval of the Conditional Settlement will be filed with the Court within 45 to 60 days.
-The settlement was recorded in selling, general and administrative expenses on the condensed consolidated statements of income for the three months ended November 2, 2013.
+On November 12, 2013, the parties in the Steele case agreed to a conditional settlement in the amount of \$1.3 million which is contingent upon the preliminary and final approval of the Court (the "Conditional Settlement").
+The parties have negotiated and executed a formal settlement agreement that is subject to the Court's approval.
+A motion for preliminary approval of the settlement was held on May 22, 2014 and was granted by the Court.
+The settlement was recorded in selling, general and administrative expenses on the condensed consolidated statements of income for the fiscal year ended February 1, 2014.

 Insurance Reserves-We use a combination of third-party insurance and self-insurance for a number of risk management activities including workers' compensation, general liability and employee-related health care benefits.
 We maintain reserves for our self-insured losses, which are estimated based on historical claims experience and actuarial and other assumptions.
-The insurance reserve at November 2, 2013 and February 2, 2013 was \$1.5 million and \$1.2 million.
+The self-insurance reserve at May 3, 2014 and February 1, 2014 was \$1.8 million and \$1.7 million.